linea-it/occultation-hs/userdocs/pages/tutorial/tutorial.rst

 Filter
 ^^^^^^

-If you have an negative chord, that is, an observation that didn't detect an occultation, you may set it as a boundary condition for your solutions.
+If you have a negative chord, that is, an observation that didn’t detect an occultation, you may set it as a boundary condition for your solutions.
 This is done by setting the chord as negative in the page of Light Curve and clicking on the filter method.

-If all went well we can now export the data from the results.
+If all goes well, we can now export the data from the results.